 It is also expected that frequency therapy will increasingly be used in mental health care, for example through sound therapy or other forms of frequency-based interventions to treat stress and anxiety.

-For questions, support or advice in the field of frequency therapy, the Multiwave Oscillator, Rife products or the Swing Zapper you can always contact us.
+For questions, support or advice on frequencies, you can always contact us.
 We will be happy to help you further.